Bluefieldscom/minimal-mistakes/leagues/index.md

 <h1>All of the team communication and game information in one place</h1>

-<p>We help you run a better league: keeping players in-the-loop, more engaged off-the-field and happier overall.
+<p>Run the best league: keeping players in-the-loop, more engaged off-the-field and happier overall.
 Mitoo requires almost no setup: we work with any league tool and pull in your schedules automatically.</p>

 ## Keep players in-the-loop